turboMaCk/glue/README.md

     Glue.view counter Counter.view
 ```

-As you can see we're using just `Glue.init`, `Glue.update` and `Glue.view` in these functions to wire child module.
+As you can see we're using just `Glue.init`, `Glue.update` and `Glue.view`
-Also compared to the original TEA example we can easily update parent Model an generate additional parent Cmd as well.
+in these functions to wire child module.
+Also compared to the original TEA example
+we can easily update parent Model an generate additional parent Cmd as well.

-> This version of counter is using `Browser.element` type of interface as oppose to
+> This version of counter is using `Browser.element` type of interface as opposed
-> `Browser.sandbox`.
+> to `Browser.sandbox`.
 It is possible to use `Glue` with `sandbox` type of interface.
-> See the [counter example](examples/Counter) and `Glue.simple` constructor.
+> See the [counter example](examples/Counter) and the `Glue.simple` constructor.

 ### Wrap Polymorphic Module

-We're going to be using term "polymorphic" just because of the lack of better name.
+We're going to be using term "polymorphic" just because of the lack of better
+name.
 What we really mean is a module which already translates its inner `Msg`
 to some `a` by function provided from parent module.

-Such module can also be generating parent messages using function passed into its functions
+Such module can also be generating parent messages using function passed into
-making it possible to (asynchronously) notify parent module about certain events.
+its functions making it possible to (asynchronously) notify parent module about
+certain events.

-To make the `Counter` example "polymorphic" we start by adding one extra argument to its `view` function
+To make the `Counter` example "polymorphic" we start by adding one extra argument
-and use `Html.map` internally.
-Then we need to change type annotation of `init` and `update`
+to its `view` function and use `Html.map` internally.
+Then we need to change type
-to `Cmd msg`.
-Since both function are using just `Cmd.none`
+annotation of `init` and `update` to `Cmd msg`.
+Since both function are using
-we don't need to change anything else but that.
+just `Cmd.none` we don't need to change anything else but that.

 ```elm
 init : ( Model, Cmd msg )